-Joint User: A corporation, association, partnership, or individual that is permitted to use a Customer's Service by mutual agreement between the Customer and the Joint User in accordance with the terms and conditions of this Tariff.
+Joint User: A corporation, association, partnership, or individual that is permitted to use Customer's Service by agreement between Customer and the Joint User in accordance with these terms and conditions.

-Kbps: Kilobits Per Second, One thousand Bits per second.
+KBPS: Kilobits per second.
+One thousand bits per second.